mozilla/bugbug/README.md

 2. Run `./mach vcs-setup` in the directory where you have cloned mozilla-central.
 3. Run the `repository.py` script, with the only argument being the path to the mozilla-central repository.

 Note: the script will take a long time to run (on my laptop more than 7 hours).
 If you want to test a simple change and you don't intend to actually mine the data, you can modify the repository.py script to limit the number of analyzed commits.
-Simply add `limit=1024` to the call to `log` command.
+Simply add `limit=1024` to the call to the `log` command.

 ## Structure of the project